Magniler/IntProg1_E25/Session2/excercises/iterations.md

     together with console.log to show the cars**.**

-**Task:** Below you see a computer program that throws a dice and let the user guess what side is up?
+**Task:** Below you see a computer program that throws a dice and let the user guess what side is up.
+But the code is not finished and has some flaws.
 Type / copy the code to
 <https://mortenbonderup.github.io/jspad> and try it out.
 Here are what
 you must do (solve one at a time):